QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-win.md

 # ...
 ```

-You may have to restart your IDE (if you are using one), or you computer.
+You may have to restart your IDE (if you are using one), or your computer.
 If this is still not working, check that `C:/cygwin64/bin` is in the PATH.

 > Now you can write a Makefile in IntelliJ, and compile using Make.
 </details>